Welcome to our new website!

 Please click here to send any updated or suggested content or comments or just to say hello!

-Hemingford Grey, which has a population of about 2,000, is situated on the southern bank of the River Great Ouse in the county of Cambridgeshire.
-It adjoins Hemingford Abbots to the west and St Ives on the north of the river and the A14 trunk road passes through the parish about a mile south of the main settlement.
-A bus service connects it with St Ives and Cambridge and with Huntingdon which provides rail connections to London and via Peterborough to the north.
+The Parish of Hemingford Grey, which has a population of about 2,500, is situated on the southern bank of the River Great Ouse in the Huntingdonshire District of the county of Cambridgeshire.
+It adjoins Hemingford Abbots to the west and St Ives on the north bank of the river.
+To the east is Fenstanton and to the south Hilton.
+The A14 trunk road passes through the parish about a mile south of the main settlement.
+There is a bus service to St Ives and Cambridge (via the guided busway) and to Huntingdon and its railway station, with regular trains to London and, via Peterborough, to the north.

-The centre of the village has an attractive mixture of buildings including thatched timber-framed cottages and the church with its unique truncated spire.
-Along the riverside path is the Norman Manor House where Lucy Boston the children’s writer lived and which is open to the public by prior arrangement.
-There is a post office and village shop in the High Street and the Cock public house and restaurant with The Willows guest house next door.
-Next to the church is the old rectory, a beautiful Queen Anne house which is now a study centre.
-Village amenities include the Sports Field and Pavilion, the Reading Room, St James Parish Centre and the Primary School, all of which serve community needs.
+The centre of the village has an attractive mixture of buildings including thatched timber-framed cottages and the church of St James with its unique truncated spire.
+Along the riverside path is the Norman Manor House where Lucy Boston, the children’s writer, lived and which is open to the public by prior arrangement.
+In the High Street there is a Post Office in the St James Parish Centre; a village shop; the Cock public house and restaurant; and the The Willows guest house.
+Other village amenities include the Peace Memorial Playing Field, the Hemingford Pavilion, the Reading Room, and St James Parish Centre and the Primary School.

-Farming is still the main land-use with large arable fields to the south and beautiful meadows on the low ground near the river.
+Farming is still the main land-use with large arable fields to the south and beautiful meadows on the flood plain near the river.
 There is limited employment in the village but in recent years there has been a considerable increase in the number of people working from home.
-This has lead to many services being available in the village.
+This has led to many services being available in the village.